 Most of my knowledge is self-taught, including learning Python and C++ as a hobbyist to decent levels, and just enough C#, VB.NET, Java, and a few others to fulfill some requirements for different work projects.
 My current love for Python also came from a very small work task.

 In the last couple of years I've also become a cryptocurrency and blockchain enthusiast, keeping abreast of the challenges and changes (social, technological, and legal) that accompany these new advancements.

 I've been heavily involved in open source since about 2010.

 All of my own software has been released under an open source license on my old website, although my work on this software is on hold given everything else I have going on in life right now.
-I will be slowly move all of my software here, and hopefully making some updates in the future, although I can't promise anything right now.
+I plan to slowly move all of my software here, and hopefully make some updates in the future, although I can't promise anything right now.

 I am also a developer and forum moderator at PortableApps.com which is an open source community creating portable versions of existing Windows software, and I am a community moderator on Reddit for r/brave_browser and r/BATProject - the two official Reddit channels for Brave.